-The method is based on the JV3 verification method found in Section J of the Building Code of Australia (BCA).
-For items in the building where there are no energy efficiency requirements in the BCA, performance representative of standard practice of a similar building in Australia is used and detailed in this guide.
+The method is based on the JV3 verification method found in Section J of the National Consruction Code (NCC), (previously referred to as the Building Code of Australia).
+For items in the building where there are no energy efficiency requirements in the NCC, performance representative of standard practice of a similar building in Australia is used and detailed in this guide.